Monthly Archives: June 2004

 With few exceptions the QA organization and Engineering organization in software houses are given separate management chains.
 There are assorted rationales for this.
 Some firms like to set up the two in a kind of competition in preference to having them working in common cause to create good software.
 Some firms think of QA as a kind of auditing function who’s role is to temper a presumed tendency of engineering to fraud or self delusion.
 Some firms do this because they have put the engineering managers into a incentive structure that makes them likely to cheat to ship on time and they need to compensate for that.

-This organizational choice seems results in a tension.
+This organizational choice results in tension, or worse.
 The two groups are torn between their common-cause, i.e a great product, and the day-to-day competitive games that are a result of the organization structure.
+As an illustrative example of how short term reward structures can generate polarization consider what happens when a bug is found.

 When an engineer encounters a bug his reaction is to fall deeply into a trance state.
 This is the hunter’s mental state.
 He slows time down.
 He rises slowly and closes his door.
 To the hunter that moment is very valuable.
 He is in the presence of his prey.
-Even if it gets away all the information at hand is useful for stalking it tomorrow.
-The reward he seeks is a dead bug.
+Even if it gets away all the information that is at that moment at hand is useful for stalking it tomorrow.

 The software engineer takes that exciting moment’s energy and channels it inward seeking a fugue state.
 The qa engineer takes that moment’s energy and channels in outward seeking a celebration.